Above: Article from the Blue Island Sun Standard January 27, 1944

 There have been 16 children under the age of 16, as far as we know, buried in Bachelors Grove at

 one point in time.
 6 of those were reinterred leaving 10 that we know are still there.
 Half of those ten were under a year, some not even taking a breath.
 Two others a set of 5 yr old twin girls that died within a week of each other.
-Pictured right is Alma and Electa Crandall.
-Daughters of Mark Crandall.
+Pictured left is Alma and Electa Crandall.
+Daughters of Mark Crandall (right).
 Alma died at 16 yrs old and was buried in Bachelors Grove lot #25 in 1879.

 Electas infant daughter Clara Webber died at 21 days old and was buried in lot #25 also.
 All of the Crandalls buried in Bachelors Grove were reinterred in 1892.